peterdyson/Senior-Project/README.md

 ######May 14, 2016

 I've run into the weirdest problem.
 So java won't let me put the second dialog in the same folder as the first so I had to move it into another folder.
 Then in order to run that file I have to use intents.
 Once that file runs though, it doesn't just run the dialog, it changes the layout as well.
 Then you have to click on the run button a second time in order for the dialog to pop up.
 But when I tried to put the dialog just into one folder, it gave a ton of errors.

+And it works!!
+The Alert Dialog Fragment just had to be put under the Sample Activity Class.
+Getting everything in the right brackets is pretty hard when transferring code between classes.
+Now I will put an intent statement under the confirm button that runs the overlay part.